top of page

 A good Xolo family is one where everyone is on the same page and committed to consistent rules and boundaries.

 Xolos can be manipulative and pushy.
 Putting in the hard work during puppyhood and adolescence is rewarded with a much easier adult dog.
+We expect puppy owners to go to puppy school and then ideally onto obedience school to keep up their environmental socialisation and working relationship with their owners.

 Learn more about Xolos here.